jdonszelmann/logictester/README.md

 now comes the magic:

-to generate a truth table of this expression, call the test_logic function with as the first and only argument the function:
+to generate a truth table of this expression, call the logic function with as the first and only argument the function:
 ```python
 test_logic(test1)
 ```